etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Dokerized Services

 Before proceeding, it is necessary to start the **Etendo RX** services.
-These services provide a security layer (Auth Service) and a data access layer (Das Service), which are essential for consuming or writing data in Etendo.
+These services provide a security layer (Auth Service), a data access layer (Das Service), which are essential for consuming or writing data in Etendo and Edge Service .
 Additionally, by selecting the **isReact** checkbox in the previously defined module, React code will be automatically generated, allowing for easier data access.

 To launch all the services, it is necessary to define the following configuration variables in the `gradle.properties` file: